Post War - Newcastle Riders

 The White Ghost

 Some of the photos came from my Australian friend Brian Darby a member of the Veteran speedway riders association of Australia and a professional Speedway Photographer too.
-Other pictures were from Byker's George Ince and put together this site probably has more of the White Ghost than any site in the world
+Other pictures were fromm Byker'ssGeorgee Inceeand put together this site probably has more of the White Ghost than any site in the worldd.
+This guy new how to dress for the occasion!This guy new how to dress for the occasion!
+Ken's white leathers earned him his White Ghost nickname.
+He rode for Newcastle under Johnnie Hoskins from 1947 until the end of the 1948 season.
+The other rider above is West Ham's Aub Lawson.

-Ken was one of Australia's finest riders.
-He took his Diamond race jacket with him back to Australia and didn't it look good on him?
+Ken was one of Australia's finest riders during the 1940s to 1951.
+He took his Diamond race jacket with him back to Australia and didn't it look good on him.
+Ken moved to Ashfield, Glasgow in 1949 and his riding really took off, Glasgow saw the white ghost at his very best.

-More Brian Darby's pictures: Thanks Brian great shots of our White Ghost
+More of Brian Darby's pictures: Thanks Brian great shots of our White Ghost

 The above picture was supplied by Bill Walsh.
 One can only wonder at the noise the jets may have made.
 They would probably fail modern noise tests and health and safety would have something to say about them too.

+The White Ghost and Red Devil!
+Thought you might find this piece from the 1949 "who’s who" interesting.
 As you can see Ken changed from being the "White Ghost" to the "Red Devil" at the end of 1948.
+I’ve attached a photo, below of him riding for Ashfield.

 Continue with more from this era?
 1940's /50's part 2